Murder of Emma Walker: Investigation

 That morning, the Sheriff's Deputies were dispatched to the Walker home after a 911 call reported a possible suicide.
 Lead forensic technician of the Knox County Sheriff's Office (KCSO) discovered a bullet hole in the bedroom wall, leading her to suspect it was not a suicide.
 When Lead Detective Allen Merritt arrived, he noticed another bullet hole in the wall, about shoulder height, and found two shell casings outside.
 One bullet struck her behind the left ear, and the other lodged in her pillow.
 The house was quickly secured as a crime scene.

 Detective Merritt and other detectives of the Knox County Sheriff's Office Major Crimes Division began investigating and questioning Walker's family and friends.
 During interviews, Gaul was frequently mentioned due to his relationship with Walker.
 A close friend of Gaul, Alex McCarty, informed Merritt that Gaul had stolen a gun from his grandfather the weekend Walker died.
 When detectives questioned Gaul, he denied showing his grandfather's gun to his friend and claimed he did not have the gun in his possession.

 Shortly after, Gaul sent a message to his friends asking them not to talk about this to the detectives anymore.
 The authorities confirmed that the bullets were from a 9mm Glock, the same missing weapon owned by Gaul's grandfather.
 McCarty and another friend of Gaul's, Noah Walton, who were convinced Gaul was lying, collaborated with authorities to help recover the murder weapon and other physical evidence.

 That day, detectives equipped McCarty and Walton with microphones, a transmitter, and a hidden video camera.
 Walton invited Gaul to his house under the pretense of playing a video game, and recorded him on camera.
 During the meeting, Gaul denied killing Walker and suggested that McCarty and Walton tell the detectives they were under the influence of alcohol.
 Gaul then proposed going to the Bluffs, a wooded area near to a river.
 They stopped at Gaul's stepfather's house, where Gaul had hidden the gun in the basement, but did not let them see it.
 Gaul had hidden gloves, trash bags, tennis shoes, black tape, and black clothing inside the same trash bag that contained the gun.
-The items in the bag were believed to be same black clothing worn by Gaul.
+The items in the bag were believed to be the same black clothing worn by Gaul.
 Gaul planned to get rid of the gun so that the authorities could not link it to the murder.
 After seeing the gun, McCarty exclaimed, "Oh my God!
 That is a real gun," while Walton notified the authorities.
 A minute later, Gaul was arrested.